-- Can bind a small ligand - Spanning the plasma membrane (transmembrane proteins) - It might contain the catalytic site (enzymes) - DNA-binding (in transcription factors) - -Providing a surface to bind specifically to another protein

-4- Protein Quaternary Structure

-Is the assembly of several polypeptides to make a unique functional protein, stabilized through several non-covalent interactions between the R side chain of amino acids from different peptide chains.

-Monomeric proteins consist of a single polypeptide chain

-Quaternary proteins consist of two or more polypeptide chains that may be structurally identical or totally unrelated.
+- Can bind a small ligand - Spanning the plasma membrane (transmembrane proteins) - It might contain the catalytic site (enzymes) - DNA-binding (in transcription factors) - -Providing a surface to bind specifically to another protein Wes wien chis 4- Protein Quaternary Structure servery of a chive as a chive of the servery of the ser Is the assembly of several polypeptides to make a unique functional protein, stabilized through several non-covalent interactions between the R side chain of amino acids from different peptide chains.
+Monomeric proteins consist of a single polypeptide chain Quaternary proteins consist of two or more polypeptide chains that may be structurally identical or totally unrelated.
 If there are two subunits, the protein is called "dimeric", if three subunits trimeric, and, if several subunits, multimeric.

-The non covalent interactions that maintain the quaternary structure: Hydrogen bonds, lonic interactions, hydrophobic interactions...
+The non covalent interactions that maintain the quaternary structure: Hydrogen bonds, Ionic interactions, hydrophobic interactions...
 Not all proteins show a quaternary level of organization.
-For having a quaternary structure:

-a) The protein should be formed by more than one peptide chain.

-b) These chains can not be attached by covalent bonds among them.
+For having a quaternary structure: quebrany structures i con in some conductly con a large more them one phypeptide is a USIs for a Line! one chain in 250 050 be 166 de a Line!

-Some examples to clarify the concept:
+multimiric = 550 dineric when line is and IsI poly pertide as 351 as a 500 cos 350 Some examples to clarify the concept:

 Myoglobin is formed by a single peptide chain and a heme group.
-Since Myoglobin is formed by just one peptide chain, it does not show quaternary structure.

-Insulin, for example, is formed by two peptide chains, but since these two chains are linked by disulfide linkage, insulin does not qualify as a protein with a quaternary structure.
+Since Myoglobin is formed by just one peptide chain, it does not show quaternary structure. ore pophilechings as les Insulin, for example, is formed by two peptide chains, but since these two chains are linked by disulfide linkage, insulin does not qualify as a protein with a quaternary structure.
 Hemoglobin is formed by four peptide chains (and four Heme groups) that are forming a unique functional protein.
 These peptide chains are associated through non covalent bonds between their lateral chains: Hemoglobin is the typical example of a protein with quaternary structure.

-Subunits may either function independently of each other, or may work cooperatively, as in hemoglobin, in which the binding of oxygen to one subunit of the tetramer increases the affinity of the other subunits for oxygen
+Subunits may either function independently of each other, or may work cooperatively, as in hemoglobin, in which the binding of oxygen to one subunit of the tetramer increases the affinity of the other subunits for oxygen Protein folding It is the physical process by which a polypeptide folds into its characteristic and functional three-dimensional structure from a random coil. -Most proteins fold spontaneously into their native conformation, even in the test tube. -Amino acids sequence of a polypeptide chain contains all the information required to fold the chain into its native, three-dimensional structure.

-Protein folding

-It is the physical process by which a polypeptide folds into its characteristic and functional three-dimensional structure from a random coil.

-- -Most proteins fold spontaneously into their native conformation, even in the test tube. - -Amino acids sequence of a polypeptide chain contains all the information required to fold the chain into its native, three-dimensional structure.